-Can you think of any other reasons to add to the list?
-Entrepreneurs take risks on a regular basis, and while not all of them pay off, many have proven to be highly successful.
+Can you think of any other reasons why entrepreneurs should take risks?
+While not every risk will pay off, many have proven to be highly successful.
 I’d love to hear of your experiences with risk throughout your career – both the good and the bad.
-Comment them below to share your experiences.
+Comment below to share your experiences.

 This article was written by Laura Hutton on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: Huffington Post